glenleach/aws-cloud-resume-challenge/README.md

 AWS Cloud Resume Challenge
 ==========================

 Welcome to the AWS Cloud Resume Challenge!
-[The AWS Cloud Resume Challenge](https://cloudresumechallenge.dev/docs/the-challenge/aws/)is designed to help you showcase your skills in building and deploying a web application using various AWS services.
+[The AWS Cloud Resume Challenge](https://cloudresumechallenge.dev/docs/the-challenge/aws/) is designed to help you showcase your skills in building and deploying a web application using various AWS services.
 By completing this challenge, you'll not only demonstrate your technical abilities but also create a personal resume website hosted on AWS.

 # **Architecture**